vocation and daily schedule

 So… what does that actually mean?

 Unfortunately, lacking clear and experienced real-life guidance, most of us end up doing a little bit of both and often end up mistakenly incorporating buddhist and other types of meditation or mindfulness techniques to our Christian spiritual armoury.
-Mistakenly, because the same - but God (+) centred and therefore more effective - techniques have already existed as prayer methods both in the ancient Jewish and later Christian traditions from the very beginning.
-In the era of the Desert Fathers the general practice, intens study, and therefore increasing efficacy of these prayer techniques reached its zenith.
+Mistakenly, because the same - but God (+) centred and therefore more effective (and safer) - techniques have already existed as prayer methods both in the ancient Jewish and later Christian traditions from the very beginning.
+In the era of the Desert Fathers the general practice, intens study, and therefore the understanding and efficacy of these prayer techniques reached its peak.

 Though these prayer techniques (Christian meditation, contemplation, and watchfulness) since then slowly became diluted, less central, and therefore ever less practised within the mainstream churches of today, traditional hermits (especially so within the orthodox tradition) have always remained predominantly focused on the original, undiluted, forms of these prayer techniques as practised by the Desert Fathers.

-"Though these prayer techniques (Christian meditation, contemplation, and watchfulness) since then slowly became diluted, less central, and therefore ever less practised within the mainstream churches of today, traditional hermits (especially so within the orthodox tradition) have always remained predominantly focused on the original, undiluted, forms of these prayer techniques as practised by the Desert Fathers"
+"Though these prayer techniques (Christian meditation, contemplation, and watchfulness) after the era of the Desert Fathers slowly became diluted, less central, and therefore ever less practised within the mainstream churches of today, traditional hermits (especially so within the orthodox tradition) have always remained predominantly focused on the original, undiluted, forms of these prayer techniques as practised by the Desert Fathers"

-Unfortunately, this is not a one way street.
-For there are many ups and downs and pitfalls along this spiritual path.
-So, when we find ourselves placed before such a supernatural battle and goal, we should not ignore 2000 years of history.
-Because history shows us that this spiritual battle is a very uneven fight indeed, and must even be characterised as asymmetric warfare when seen from our individual human perspective.
-If that is not yet enough to humble us, then it’s good to remember - as many Desert Fathers already rightly foresaw - that in our present time and in the coming generations there will almost be no one anymore who will successfully reach the threshold of Christian perfection (and will therefore be able to maintain God’s grace of restored holiness) during his or her remaining lifetime here on earth.
-This means we have to fight this spiritual battle without the help and guidance of real life spirit-bearing elders who can see directly into our souls and who could teach us from their personal experience instead of from hearsay.
-Without this hands-on help, winning this - unavoidable - spiritual battle during our lifetime becomes even harder to accomplish.
+Unfortunately, the road to perfection is not easy nor is it a one way street.
+For there are many ups and downs, setbacks, and pitfalls along the spiritual path.
+So, when we find ourselves placed before such a supernatural battle and goal, we cannot ignore 2000 years of history.
+And that history shows us that this spiritual battle is a very uneven fight indeed that resembles asymmetric warfare when seen from our individual human perspective.
+And if that is not yet enough to humble us, then it’s good to remember - as many Desert Fathers already rightly foresaw - that in our present time and in the coming generations there will almost be no one anymore who will successfully reach the threshold of Christian perfection - let alone maintain God’s consequential grace of restored holiness - during his or her remaining lifetime here on earth.
+This means that the most of us will have to fight our personal spiritual battle without the help and guidance of real life spirit-bearing (i.e. deified) elders who can see directly into our souls and who could teach us from their own personal experience.
+Without this experienced hands-on help, winning the - unavoidable - spiritual battle during our lifetime becomes even harder to accomplish.

-But is this battle and its stated goal still attainable?
+But is this battle winnable, and its ultimate goal still attainable?
 Yes, it is.

 Or as apostle Paul phrased it more succinctly: by fighting the good fight while aiming to finish the race and keep the faith (2 Timothy 4:7).